-How to Change Your Job-Search Approach and Turn Rejections into Offers was originally published on Firsthand.
+How to Change Your Job-Search Approach and Turn Rejections into Offers was originally published on uConnect External Content.

-Regardless of whether job seekers find out at the beginning or end of their job search that they didn’t get offers, many don’t change anything going forward.
-They keep taking the same approaches—and that means they keep getting similar results.
+Regardless of whether you find out at the beginning or end of the hiring process that you didn't get an offer, it’s a mistake not to change your approach going forward.
+If you keep taking the same approach, you’ll likely keep getting the same results.

-And rejection isn’t the worst part.
-When people don’t get job offers, they often begin to lose faith in themselves and doubt their value.
-Of course, their value has nothing to do with their rejections—it’s their inability to communicate their value that’s the problem.
+And rejection isn't the worst part.
+When you don't get a job offer, it can be easy to begin to lose faith in yourself and doubt your value.
+However, your value has nothing to do with rejection—it's your inability to communicate your value that's typically the problem.